Cantemo/ELK-CantemoPortal-Example/README.md

 ## Important notes!

 - This is not officially supported by Cantemo AB and intended as a resource to help setting up logging.
 - This has only been tested running on a separate server from Cantemo Portal.
 It's not supported to run ELK on the same server as Portal at this point in time.
-Please see the section below about running on same server as Portal.
+Please see the section [running on same server as Portal](https://github.com/Cantemo/ELK-CantemoPortal-Example#running-on-the-same-server-as-portal) below for more information.

 ## Prerequisites